What is TCFD?

 TCFD Report Recommendations

 In July 2017, the Task Force released its Recommendations report.
-This report sets out a framework for corporations to identify, quantify and report climate-related financial risks in a consistent manner.
-It offers guidance to companies on disclosing and publishing their progress through their annual reports.
+This report sets out a framework for corporations to identify, quantify and disclose their climate-related financial risks in a consistent manner.
+It offers guidance to companies on reporting and publishing their progress through their annual reports.

 Anthesis believe that by investing in and implementing the right governance, risk management and strategic planning processes, companies can become more resilient to the risks associated with climate change.
-And through effective reporting, they will be in a strong position to make better decisions for their future business.
+And through effective reporting, they will be in a strong position to make better decisions for their future business, as well as fully informing the stakeholders who care about their business.